 The featherweight flying machine was not supposed to land in Japan, but bad weather en route from Nanjing in China to Hawaii forced a diversion at the start of June.

 The plane has since been stranded in Japan for nearly a month, with the crew scouring long-range forecasts for a favourable weather window.

-A chance to restart the record-breaking journey had presented itself Tuesday, with the plane due to leave Nagoya at 2:30 am, but mission chiefs pulled the plug at the 11th hour due to bad weather over the Pacific Ocean.
+A chance to restart the record-breaking journey had presented itself last week, with the plane due to leave Nagoya early Wednesday, but mission chiefs pulled the plug at the 11th hour due to bad weather over the Pacific Ocean.

 Neumann said the weather looked good for now but could still change.

 In an interview published Thursday, one of the plane's two pilots, Bertrand Piccard, said it must cross the Pacific within a few weeks or it could remain stuck in Japan for a year.

 By early August, the days will become too short for the solar-driven plane to cross the Pacific, and subsequently the Atlantic Ocean safely, he told the Tribune de Geneve daily.